 Past NLA Regular Season Winners

 Of late, the regular season winners have a great record in the playoffs.
-Excluding the 2019-20 season when the playoffs did not take place, the last five regular season winners have all gone on to be crowned NLA Champions!
+Excluding the 2019-20 season when the playoffs did not take place, five of the last six regular season winners have gone on to be crowned NLA Champions!

 Here are the last ten regular-season champions and how they went on to perform in the playoffs.